There’s a lot more to paying your employees than setting up a fortnightly automatic payment.

 One of the students is Abi, a Thai immigrant who previously helped out in her family’s restaurant in Bangkok.
 Ragna asks Abi to supervise the other new hires in the kitchen, leaving her free to run the front-of-house.

 But Ragna is breaking the law.
 Employees who are supervising or training other workers are entitled to be paid at least the adult minimum wage.
-Abi should be paid the adult minimum wage at all times or Ragna risks a labour dispute.
+Abi should be paid the adult minimum wage at all times.

-Payment for annual holidays — Employment New Zealand
+Calculating annual holiday payments (external link) — Employment New Zealand

 You need written permission from your employees for any deductions that aren’t required by law.